gvwilson/sensibleadventures/cloudherd/new.md

 A yak mooed a complaint somewhere nearby.
 Someone hammered on a nail, and someone else called for a child to come back and finish weeding the vegetables.
 Finally Thokmay coughed, almost as if he was embarrassed.
-"And?"

-Noxy looked from him to the tiger and back.
-"And what?
-You're spies!
-You're working for the king!"

-Thokmay shrugged.
-"All right.
-What are you going to do about it?"

-Noxy straightened up indignantly.
-"I'm going to---"  She stopped, not sure how to finish her sentence.

-"You could tell your mother," Thokmay said, as if they were trying to decide what socks to put on.
-"She'd probably keep it secret.
-And your grandmother.
-But if you tell Grappa Gas or Aft, sooner or later they'll let it slip."

-"And if that happens, the commander will turn me into a rug," Kulbinder finished for him.
-"And do worse to the boy."

-"That's your problem!"
-Noxy snapped in an angry whisper.
-"You *lied* to us.
-You lied about who you are and how many of you there'd be and how long you'd stay and you should just *go*!"
-She brushed angry tears from her eyes.

-"But if we go," Kulbinder asked, "Who's going to save your village?"

-Noxy stared at him.
-"What?"

-Thokmay sighed.
-"You're right.
-We lied to you.
-Sergeant Dorbu lied to you.
-The commander lied to you.
-We weren't trying to get through the pass to Chaghan---we know it's too early in the season for that.
-We---they---were supposed to capture your village, all the cloudherd villages, so we could use your clouds against the king."
+"Not exactly.
+But we're not rebels.
+We got caught up in this the same way you did, and we're trying to find a way to get out."

+"So you're royalists?"
+Noxy asked, crossing her arms.

+"He is," the tiger snorted.
+"Cats don't partake of such foolishness."

+"We got stuck in the middle of everything when Shudarga raised her banner," Thokmay said.
+"We went along with things as long as we could, waiting for a chance to escape, but now we don't have a choice.
+We have to reach the king's army and warn them what the commander is planning."

+"Warn them?
+Why not just let them go?"

+"Because the commander's not really taking her army to Chaghan," the young soldier said patiently.
+"That's just what he's telling you all to keep you quiet.
+As soon as the clouds arrive, he's going to make you carry his men right into the heart of Gandan and flood the city."

+Noxy gaped at him.
+"My *anna* and the others would never do that!" she said angrily.
+"There are laws---cloudherd laws, not the kind we have to rent from the *tralpa*.
+We've never taken part in lowlanders' wars, and we never will!"

+But Thokmay was already shaking his head.
+"He's not going to give you a choice.
+As soon they finish work on the trading hall, he's going to round up all of the children and hold them hostage until you do what she wants."

-"What?"
-Noxy repeated.
-"No, you can't---the other kingdoms.
-They wouldn't let you.
+Noxy stared at him, stunned speechless.
+"You're---you're lying!
+The other kingdoms wouldn't let him.
 There's, there's laws and treaties, everyone knows that.
-If you tried to do that, the other kingdoms would all attack you together!"
+If he tried to do that, the other kingdoms would all attack together to stop him!"

 "They're going to do that anyway," Thokmay said quietly.
-"Everybody thought the king would crush Shudarga's rebellion out of hand, but she's gone from victory to victory, and the other kingdoms are scared.
+"Everyone thought the king would crush Shudarga's rebellion out of hand, but she's gone from victory to victory, and now the other kingdoms are scared.
 The king has asked them for help, and they're going to give it."
-He shrugged.
-"Shudarga has nothing left to lose."

-Noxy laughed angrily.
-"Like I said, that's your problem.
-If anyone tries to make us do anything with our clouds, we'll just fly away."

-"And leave your children behind?"
-Thokmay asked.
-He jerked his chin toward the village square.
-"Why do you think the commander's turning the trading hall into a jail?
-By the time your herd arrives, all the littles will be locked up.
-How far do you think people will fly then?"

-"You *wouldn't*," Noxy gasped.
+"He wouldn't," Noxy whispered.

-"You're right," Kulbinder rumbled.
+"*You* wouldn't," Kulbinder rumbled.
 "We wouldn't.
 But the commander will, and Sergeant Dorbu and the rest of the men will help him.
 They'll tell themselves they have to, or that it's an empty threat because you'll never make them follow through on it, or that orders